 2. Are Buyers Loyal to eBay or Amazon, or Do They Buy From Both?

 Well, eBay and Amazon audiences do differ as you might expect.
 There’s no denying that eBay and Amazon both have a massive reach, but significantly each platform reaches a different type of audience!

 Both have an international presence.

-Amazon has 14 marketplaces worldwide; eBay has 23 global sites.
+Amazon has 21 marketplaces worldwide; eBay has 23 global sites.
 Both receive vast numbers of visitors.
-Amazon gets more than 197 million visitors worldwide each month.
-This equates to more than 2.3 billion visitors over 12 months.
+Amazon gets more than 2 billion visitors worldwide each month.
+This equates to more than 24 billion visitors over 12 months.

-eBay has over 180 million active buyers and about 2 billion daily transactions yet more than half of eBay’s annual sales revenue comes from its 60 million buyers outside of the United States, setting it apart from Amazon in global reach.
+In the 2nd quarter of 2022, eBay had over 138 million active buyers and about 2 billion daily transactions yet more than half of eBay’s annual sales revenue comes from its 60 million buyers outside of the United States, setting it apart from Amazon in global reach.